 The legend has it that this solemn dark rye sourdough was first baked before the battle of Borodino, to give courage to the Russian troops for the fighting ahead.
 Another version holds that it commemorated a Russian general fallen in the battle, baked (bread, not the general) by the grieving widow.

-The loaf is rather hard-core if you’re used to your plain sliced white.
-It’s dense, intensely sour, strong on coriander and dark in colour.
-It takes forever to rise and doesn’t do much oven spring.
+The we dump it into a buttered tin – hard fats work better here than oil which might just amalgamate with the proving dough – with more coriander on top and wait.
+It takes forever to rise and it doesn’t do much oven spring.
 But it works if the recipe is followed closely and the end product is very rewarding.
 No wonder Napoleon had to eventually beat a retreat…

 The recipe comes from the excellent Bread Matters by Andrew Whitley.